elmarx/wishing-well/README.md

 >
 > *Parkway Drive, Wishing wells*

-A best-practice example for an Express-NodeJS Microservices, which can be used as a basis for new services.
+A best-practice example for an Express-NodeJS microservices that can be used as a foundation for new services.

 *Wishing-well* relies heavily on [io-ts](https://gcanti.github.io/io-ts/) for environment variables and input validation.

-Also, it encourages a functional style outside of handlers (i.e. were feasible) with the help of [fp-ts](https://gcanti.github.io/fp-ts/).
+It also encourages a functional style outside of handlers (i.e., where feasible) with the help of [fp-ts](https://gcanti.github.io/fp-ts/).
 So having some idea of functional programming helps.

 ## Sponsors <img src="https://sweap.io/assets/styleguide/sweap-logo-standard-onlight-rgb.svg" alt="sweap.io" width="180" valign="middle" style="float: right;" />